viteras007/viteras007/README.md

 I'm a software engineer!

-Working with Software Development for the last 4 years, specialized in development using Angular, ReactJS and NodeJS to create apps that can be scalable and use the best practices for clean code.
+Working with Software Development for the last 5 years, specialized in development using Angular, ReactJS, and NodeJS to create apps that can be scalable and use the best practices for clean code.

 Always curious and ready!